 - 1. Browse to the following directory C:\Users\<username>\.zowe - 2.
 Open the zowe.config.json configuration file using a text editor or IDE, such as Visual Studio Code or IntelliJ.

 NOTE: If the file does not exist, issue the following command to create the configuration file: zowe config init ---gc

-3. Add the following code to the "profiles" section of the configuration file.
+3. Add code to the "profiles" section as shown in the following example: